-Axiom Planning & Design act on behalf of the control of the control of land (subject site).
-The subject site is one of the 21 lots affected by proposed amendment C238 to the Cardinia Planning Scheme.
+Axiom Planning & Design act on behalf of the subject site is one of the 21 lots affected by proposed amendment C238 to the Cardinia Planning Scheme.

 We write to advise you that we do not support the amendment in its current form.
 We do not object to the premise of the amendment, and note that with specific alterations, it would be supported.